This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 At the same time, bank guidelines are stricter when it comes to off-plan property mortgage.

 Step #2: Get an agreement from the property seller

 You can either purchase directly from a property developer or utilize the secondary market.
 In case of direct purchase, you need to get the sale contract from the developer.

 To ease the process, you should consider a licensed broker or a reputed real estate agency to complete the property transaction.

 In any case, your involvement in the contract creation matters the most.
 Know your rights and go through the contract with some help from a professional.

 Sellers try to negotiate a higher down payment.
-You should include a skilled lawyer to structure the agreement in your favour.
+You should take the help of your real estate broker or consultant

 Step #3: Calculate mortgage using Mortgage Calculator and find a list of best-suited mortgage options

 After you have an agreement regarding the purchase price of the selected property, it is time to calculate mortgage.